adonisjs/legacy.adonisjs.com/docs/docs/guides/zz-digging-deeper/06-repl.md

 )
 ```

 Finally, start the repl session and type `sayHi()` to execute the method.
-Currently we are writing to the console, however you can perform any action inside this function.
+Currently, we are writing to the console, however, you can perform any action inside this function.